Curator Gregory Harris on Mark Power's new book, Good Morning, America (Volume Two)

 "Now that everyone in the developed world seems to own some form of camera, a different space has opened for documentary photographers.
 It's a space free from specific events, where there are different expectations, where it is first and foremost about ideas.
 Now we can all take pictures, with varying degrees of ability, it's what we do with our cameras that counts"

 - Mark Power

-He then worked in the editorial and charity markets for nearly ten years, before he began teaching in 1992.
-This coincided with a shift towards long-term, self initiated projects which now sit comfortably alongside a number of large-scale commissions in the industrial sector.
-For many years his work has been seen in numerous galleries and museums across the world, and is in several important collections, both public and private, including the Arts Council of England, the British Council, the Victoria and Albert Museum, Los Angeles County Museum of Art, Milwaukee Art Museum, and Marrakech Museum of Photography and Visual Art.
+For many years his work has been seen in numerous galleries and museums across the world and is in several important collections, both public and private, including the Arts Council of England, the British Council, the Victoria and Albert Museum, Los Angeles County Museum of Art, Milwaukee Art Museum, and Marrakech Museum of Photography and Visual Art.